ATOM INDEXING METHODOLOGY

 Index Code Description Unit

-AIPI TXT (GLB, NA, CN, EU) Text generation models from leading AI vendors per 1,000 tokens
+AIPI TXT GLB Text generation models from leading AI vendors globally per 1,000 tokens

-AIPI MML (GLB, NA) Multimodal models from leading AI vendors per 1,000 tokens
+AIPI MML GLB Multimodal models from leading AI vendors globally per 1,000 tokens

-AIPI IMG (GLB, NA, EU) Image generation models from leading AI vendors per image
+AIPI IMG GLB Image generation models from leading AI vendors globally per image

-AIPI AUD (GLB, NA) Audio transcription models from leading AI vendors per minute
+AIPI AUD GLB Audio transcription and generation models from leading AI vendors globally per minute

-AIPI VID (GLB, NA) Video generation models from leading AI vendors per second
+AIPI VID GLB Video generation models from leading AI vendors globally per second

-AIPI VOC (GLB) Voice and speech synthesis models from leading AI vendors per 1,000 characters
+AIPI VOC GLB Voice and speech synthesis models from leading AI vendors globally per 1,000 characters

 Index Code Description Scope

-AIPI FTR (GLB, NA) Top tier flagship models from leading AI vendors Flagship releases
+AIPI FTR GLB Top-tier flagship models from leading AI vendors globally Flagship releases

-AIPI BDG (GLB, NA) Low cost economy models from leading AI vendors Budget variants
+AIPI BDG GLB Low-cost economy models from leading AI vendors globally Budget variants

-AIPI RSN (GLB) Chain of thought reasoning models from leading AI vendors Reasoning models
+AIPI RSN GLB Chain-of-thought reasoning models from leading AI vendors globally Reasoning models

 Data Sources